 These scenes aren’t necessarily unpleasant, but they do come at the price of not seeing some scenes from the book.
 For example, I’m bummed that this movie ignores beats such as Scrooge’s aggression toward a street urchin caroler, Scrooge’s melancholy dinner at his melancholy tavern, Scrooge’s puzzlement over the time of day before the Ghost of Christmas Past appears, and especially Caroline’s relief.

 Is it a good rendition of the book?
 You betcha.
-But I daresay our #1 adaptation renders this one all but obsolete.

 Runtime: 95 minutes